kazurayam/unittest-helper/README.md

 If the `<projectDir>/build/tmp/testOutput` directory is not yet there, it will be silently created.

-If the `<projectDir>/build/tmp/testOutput` directory is already there, it will be once removed recursively and recreated.
+If the `<projectDir>/build/tmp/testOutput` directory is already there, it will be just reused.

 #### Ex4: Insert a subdirectory which has the Fully Qualified Class Name of the test class